 So far, the EFTofLSS has been used to predict the power spectrum of dark matter at redshift zero.
 The results have been incredibly encouraging.
 The results at two loops~\cite{Carrasco:2013mua}, after IR resummation~\cite{Senatore:2014via}, agree at 1\% with $N$-body simulations to the remarkably high wavenumber of $k\simeq 0.6\hinvMpc$.
 This represents an improvement of about a factor of six in wavenumber with respect to former analytic techniques, such as SPT.
-Since available modes scale as the cube of the maximum wavenumber that can be predicted, $k_{\rm max}^3$, these results tell us that there is potentially a factor of about 200 more modes that are amenable to an analytic treatment in next generation LSS surveys than previously believed.
+Since available modes scale as the cube of the maximum wavenumber that can be predicted, $k_{\rm max}^3$, these results tell us that there is potentially a factor of about 200 more modes that are amenable to an analytic treatment in next generation LSS surveys than previously believed~\footnote{Of course this is a na\"{i}ve extrapolation of the results obtained at $z=0$.
+A more careful estimate would require performing the same study at all redshifts, that we defer to an upcoming paper~\cite{Foreman:2015uva}.}.
 Such a potentially picture-changing result makes it very important to check if a comparable improvement persists for every observable.
 In~\cite{Senatore:2014via}, the momentum power spectrum, which is not an IR-safe quantity, was computed at one loop, where it was shown that, without the need of fitting any additional parameter, the prediction for the momentum showed a gain in the UV reach that was comparable to the one seen for the matter power spectrum, with percent agreement up to $k\simeq 0.3\hinvMpc$.
 At this point it is tempting to see if a similar improvement holds for higher $n$-point functions.
 The easiest one is the bispectrum at one-loop, which is the subject of study of this paper.